-Where required, allowance for lifetime expected credit loss ("ECL") is recognised for Loans and receivables which result from transactions within the scope of IFRS 15 and which do not contain a significant financing component, as well as finance lease receivables.
+Allowance for lifetime expected credit losses ("ECL") is recognised for Trade and other receivables which result from transactions within the scope of IFRS 15 and which do not contain a significant financing component, as well as finance lease receivables.
 Finance lease receivables are outside of scope of IFRS 9 for classification and measurement.

-Where required, 12 month ECL allowance is carried for other financial assets carried at amortised cost where the credit risk has not increased significantly since the initial recognition.
+12 month ECL allowance is carried for other financial assets carried at amortised cost where the credit risk has not increased significantly since the initial recognition.
 Where credit risk has increased significantly, lifetime ECL allowance will be carried.